Served: 33 years

 Meyers pleaded innocent before Judge P. P. Boli.
 He was scheduled to plead to 2nd Degree Murder, but changed his plea.
 We do not know how he was convicted, if by plea or trial, but before April 9, 1939, he was sentenced to Life Imprisonment.
 He was paroled during 1954 after only 15 years.

 York pleaded guilty to 2nd Degree Murder.
 On March 22, 1939, he was sentenced to Life Imprisonment.
 On May 10, 1947, he escaped from the London Prison Farm.
 He was found and arrested at 111 W. 3rd Street in Cincinnati by Cincinnati Detectives Harry Batter, George Rees, Lawrence Gagliano, and William Donovan.
 He was paroled during 1955 having served only 16 years.

 Frazee was due to go on trial on March 23, 1939 before a three-judge court, but instead pleaded guilty to 1st Degree Murder.
 He was sentenced to Life Imprisonment without the possibility of parole on March 26, 1939.
 On February 28, 1960, Ohio Governor Michael V. DiSalle “reduced the charge” making him eligible for parole and was released after 21 years.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@police-museum.org.

-This narrative was researched and revised January 11, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President, with heavy reliance on research conducted by historian Jim Blount.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+This narrative was researched and revised May 20, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Memorial Committee Chairman.
+All rights are reserved to him and the Greater Cincinnati Police Museum.